 If you’ve hung with me on previous Saturdays, you’ll know that in real life (where I’m Victoria in a hat rather than Victoria on a hat), I live in Canada.
 And so on this first day of July, I’d like to take the opportunity to say happy birthday to my adopted homeland!
 Because today is Canada Day, which is like your Independence Day, only with more beavers and people saying “sorry”.

 The magic number of the day is 150.
 That’s how old Canada’s turning today.
 It’s how many “Canada Day Sale!” emails have arrived in my inbox in the last 10 minutes.
 It’s how many degrees below 0 it is here, every single day of the year.
 It’s how many Altuves you need to stand on so you can pat a moose on the antlers.
 It’s the thread count of my plaid sheets.
 And it’s how many strikeouts Chris Sale is going to record against the Toronto Blue Jays on our nation’s birthday.
 (Some of these things may not be true.)
 Historically, the Jays who have faced him have hit a collective .184.
 Josh Donaldson has the best shot, having gone 5-for-18 with two home runs against Sale in the past, but offset that against his .150 (magic number!) average in the last week, and I think this match-up is pretty safe.
 So for my FanDuel slate today, I’m happily paying $11,600 for El Condor, even in Canadian dollars, and I’ll live with sticking the rest of my lineup together with maple syrup and poutine gravy.
 No, really — you’ll see what I mean.

-New to DraftKings?
+New to FanDuel?
 Scared of feeling like a small fish in a big pond?
-Well try out this 20 teamer of Razzball writers and friends to wet your DK whistle.
-Just remember to sign up through us before you do.
+Well, be sure to read our content and subscribe to the DFSBot for your daily baseball plays.
+Just remember to sign up through us before jumping into the fray.
 It’s how we know you care!Please, blog, may I have some more?